krishnakumar85/sentiment-project/README.md

 ---

 ## 5. Technical Highlights
-### Natural Language Processing (NLP):
-PRISM uses NLP models to identify dominant emotions and classify reviews based on recurring themes like customer service, product quality, or delivery experience.
+PRISM uses LLM models to identify dominant emotions and classify reviews based on recurring themes like customer service, product quality, or delivery experience.
 - **Temperature Control**: A low temperature value (T=0) was chosen to ensure deterministic and accurate results, avoiding the randomness that comes with higher temperature settings.
 - **Cost Optimization**: By setting a token limit of 800, PRISM ensures that summaries are concise yet detailed enough for actionable insights, making it cost-effective for large-scale analysis.